oceanprotocol-archive/OEPs/5/README.md

 }
 ```

-Having 2 different AGENT's in a negotiation, during the protocol hand shake, the information about the
+In order to establish a successful connection, 2 different AGENT's SHOULD share the information about their supported
-privacy mechanisms will be shared.
-If they have a common/compatible method, the conversation between
+privacy suits using a handshake protocol.
+If they have a common or compatible method, the exchange of messages can
-them could be started.
+be bidirectionally encoded and decoded.

 <a name="access-control"></a>
 ### Access Control

 ![Agent Access Control](images/agent-access-control.png)

-Access Control system implements the architecture where external users or applications are
+Access control systems implements the architecture where external users or applications are
 Authenticated and Authorized in the system, allowing (or denying) the management of the resources.

 In general, authentication is the process of validating that somebody really is who he claims to be.